Ladvien/ladvien.github.io/_posts/robots/2013-01-26-first-robot.md

 **I will update with "4.x" build.
 But wanted to get video up as demonstration of concept.
 SSH-->RPi-->I2C Optoisolator-->Arduino Mini Pro--->Self Designed Motor shield-->Tracks :)**

-<span style="font-size: 13px; line-height: 1.231;">This is my first robot.
+This is my first robot.
 Of course, he is very modular.
 I'm alright with that--I'm a homeless outreach worker and this entire project was simply meant to take my mind off the bad stuff for a bit.

 I do love this little guy though, his general hodge-podge appearance reminds me of Tank Girl's monster--good flick.